Minimal-doubling and single-Weyl Hamiltonians: Minimal-doubling lattice Hamiltonians

 which means that the low-energy theory obtained by combining the two patches can be organized into a single massless Dirac fermion (a pair of Weyl fermions of opposite chirality).
 It is, however, notable that the onsite $U(1)$ symmetry possessed by the Hamiltonian (\ref{eq:KW_U1V}) corresponds to the $U(1)$ vector symmetry of the single Dirac fermion composed of the two Weyl species \eqref{eq:DfW2}, while $U(1)_A$ chiral symmetry should be expressed as a non-onsite transformation, thus be broken even for the free theory in this setup.
 In the interacting theory with gauge field, this breaking of $U(1)_A$ is expected to yield the chiral anomaly.
 This point will later be important in the construction of the single-Weyl formulation in Sec.~\ref{sec:GT}.

 As shown in Appendix \ref{sec:KW-CKM-review}, one can introduce the species-splitting mass term to the minimal-doubling fermion based on the flavor representation of point-split fields \cite{Creutz:2010bm}.
-Such a mass term breaks the $U(1)$ onsite symmetry and gaps one of the two Weyl nodes with keeping the other massless.
-For instance, by introducing the species-splitting mass term into the KW Weyl Hamiltonian \eqref{eq:KW_W}, one reaches a single-Weyl Hamiltonian
+Such a term gaps one of the two Weyl nodes while preserving the ordinary onsite fermion-number $U(1)$ symmetry.
+For instance, by introducing the species-splitting mass term into the KW two-component Hamiltonian \eqref{eq:KW_W}, one reaches a single-Weyl Hamiltonian

 which keeps the Weyl node at ${\bm p}_{A} = (0,0,0)$ massless while gaps the other at ${\bm p}_{B} = (0,0,\pi)$.
-In this setup, however, the $U(1)$ symmetry to protect the gapless node is absent and the mode at ${\bm p}_{A} = (0,0,0)$ can be gapped due to the radiative correction in the interacting theory.
-Thus, it is not a chiral Weyl fermion.
-In the chiral-symmetric Weyl setup, which will be discussed in Sec.~\ref{sec:GT}, the similar species-splitting mass term will be introduced not in the flavor representation but in the Bogoliubov–de Gennes (BdG) representation on the Nambu (particle/hole) space.
+In this setup, however, the onsite fermion-number $U(1)$ symmetry does not work to protect the remaining gapless node.
+Thus, although Eq.~\eqref{eq:spKW} yields a single gapless Weyl node in the free theory, it can be gapped due to the radiative correction in the interacting theory, thus it does not provide a symmetry-protected chiral single-Weyl construction.
+In the chiral-symmetric Weyl setup discussed in Sec.~\ref{sec:GT}, the analogous species-splitting term is introduced not in flavor space but in the Bogoliubov-de Gennes (BdG) representation on the Nambu (particle/hole) space, where the onsite $U(1)$ is explicitly broken.